Clock#

 Clock

-- set_resolution(resolution: int) int #
+- set_resolution(resolution: int) int#

 Sets the accuracy of the clock.
 Some clocks have the possibility to operate with different accuracy at the expense of more resource usage.
 There is normally no need to change the default resolution of a clock.
 The resolution of a clock can only be changed if the clock has the

-flag set.- Parameters:
+GST_CLOCK_FLAG_CAN_SET_RESOLUTIONflag set.- Parameters:

 resolution – The resolution to set

-- set_synced(synced: bool) None #
+- set_synced(synced: bool) None#

 Sets

-::synced signal, and wakes up any thread waiting inwait_for_sync()
+clockto synced and emits theClock::synced signal, and wakes up any thread waiting inwait_for_sync().This function must only be called if

-is set on the clock, and is intended to be called by subclasses only.Added in version 1.6.
+NEEDS_STARTUP_SYNCis set on the clock, and is intended to be called by subclasses only.Added in version 1.6.

 - Parameters: